-In her role at the Institute, Groshen will examine issues related to the use of federal statistics and workforce statistics in program administration and decision making as well as engage in the ongoing work of the Institute on the future of work.
+In her role at the Institute, Groshen examines issues related to the use of federal statistics and workforce statistics in program administration and decision making as well as engages in the ongoing work of the Institute on the future of work.

 Groshen served as the 14th Commissioner of Labor Statistics, from 2013 to 2017.
 As commissioner, she headed the Bureau of Labor Statistics, which is the independent, principal fact-finding federal government agency for statistics on labor markets conditions, inflation, and productivity.
 Before that, she was vice president in the research and statistics group for the Federal Reserve Bank of New York, which she joined in 1994 after serving as economist at the Federal Reserve Bank of Cleveland and assistant professor of economics at Barnard College at Columbia University.
 She has been a visiting economist at the Bank for International Settlements in Basel, Switzerland, and has served on advisory boards for the Bureau of Labor Statistics and the U.S. Census Bureau.
 She is a visiting senior scholar at Cornell University’s ILR school.